louisloechel/argocd-testing/README.md

 🚨 OPA Gatekeeper checks the service.yaml for prohibited labels.
 In this case ```geo-US: "true"``` is not allowed to be deployed --> 💔 Sync Failed.

 For a simple trial run go to tilt.yaml, change the country to "US" and commit your changes to this repo.
-Now argo with try to sync these changes, but fail due to our ```services-no-geo-us-label.yaml``` constraint.
+Now argo will try to sync these changes, but fail due to our ```services-no-geo-us-label.yaml``` constraint.
 For a short demo watch [this video](https://tubcloud.tu-berlin.de/apps/files/?dir=/Shared/TOUCAN/AP3%20-%20Pipelines&openfile=3708126225).

 If you want to get things up and running angain, remove the ```geo-US: "true"``` label from dev/service.yaml, commit to GH and sync ArgoCD.